energywebfoundation/iam-client-examples/README.md

 - Complete general [example prequisites](prerequisites)
 - Access to a wallet account whose Volta DID Document has a role claim (corresponding to a Switchboard role)

-### 1. Run the react client application
+### 1. Run the Angular client application
-1. Navigate to the React client example: `cd client/react-dapp`
+1. Navigate to the Angular client example: `cd client/angular-dapp`
-2. Edit the backend url in `src/config.ts` to `http://localhost:3333`
-3. Install the dependencies: `npm install`
+2. Install the dependencies: `npm install`
-4. Start the React client: `npm run start`.
-This should start the React client at `http://localhost:3000`
+3. Start the Angular client: `npm run start`.
+This should start the Angular client at `http://localhost:4200`

 #### 2. Setup the server application